-- Greek yogurt (Thanks Mandy and Elle!): Stick to plain, low-fat/whole fat yogurt.
-I would argue that you should use the whole fat version, but for those of you still skerred of fat, at least get the low-fat version as opposed to the non-fat version.
+- Greek yogurt (Thanks Mandy and Elle!): I would argue that you should use the whole fat version, but for those of you still skerred of fat, at least get the low-fat version as opposed to the non-fat version.
 Also stay away from added sugars and flavorings.
 Note: There are goat milk yogurt options available that are extremely tasty!

 - Instead of eating a salad with a disgusting low-fat dressing or a squirt of vinegar, drizzle that sucker with some delicious olive oil and a squirt of lemon juice (You can also use greek yogurt as a replacement for creamy salad dressings).
 Or, add a handful (that usually equates to an ounce) of tasty hemp, sunflower, or pumpkin seeds.
 Orrr, crumble in an ounce of goat cheese/feta.

-- Snack on raw veggies dipped in almond butter or add a handful of nuts.
+- Snack on raw veggies dipped in almond butter, hummus, or a yogurt dip!
+Or eat in combo with a handful of nuts.

-- Add a TB of almond butter, 1/4 cup of coconut milk, or half an avocado to your smoothies.
+- Add a TB of almond butter, 1/4 cup of coconut milk, or a 1/4 avocado to your smoothies.

 - Replace sour cream/mayo usage with greek yogurt.
 Slap that stuff in a baked potato with some chives or drop a dollop into tasty tacos!
 Use in place of mayo in a chicken salad.
 Or, create a quick and healthy yogurt veggie dip by stirring in some minced onion, garlic, a pinch of salt, dried parsley, chives (or any other seasonings you’d like) and poof!
 Healthy dip + a dose of probiotics!
 Wheeee!

 - Eat a stick of butter whilst watching The Housewives of Orange County.
 I KID!!!